Nathan-Butler7/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/a43c3e84-3eda-4a34-ad32-9ab9fb7982e7)

-- Click on File and save as.
+- Click on File select 'Save As'.
 - In the search bar type "c:\programdata" and press enter.

 ![image](https://github.com/user-attachments/assets/66453a72-be76-4812-a16e-4290ac9be903)

 - As file type, save it as 'All Files'.
-- File name is "dhcp.bat" and click save.
+- File name is "dhcp.bat", then click Save.
 - This script will execute commands to release the VM's current IP address and request a new one from the DHCP server, generating DHCP traffic that can be observed in Wireshark.

 ![image](https://github.com/user-attachments/assets/4bb9a7b0-32a8-4a1f-b37d-a2d4910c9104)

-- Open Powershell and type in "cd c:\programdata" then press enter.
+- Open PowerShell and type in "cd c:\programdata" then press enter.
 - Then type "ls", meaning list.
-- As you will observe you will notice the file "dhcp.bat is in there.
+- You will notice the file "dhcp.bat is listed.

 ![image](https://github.com/user-attachments/assets/29ea3c18-7b78-474f-ac41-696ed77cd069)